pingcap/docs/tiup/tiup-component-dm-template.md

 ### --full

-- Outputs a detailed topology template that is annotated with configurable parameters.
+- Outputs a detailed topology template that is commented with configurable parameters.
 To enable this option, add it to the command.
 - If this option is not specified, the simple topology template is output by default.

 ### -h, --help